dhis2/notes/gotchas/implicit-return-in-reducer-function.md

 ## Differences visualized
 ![graph](./assets/implicit-vs-explicit-reducer-function-line-chart.png)

 The differences become more pronounced once the items length increases.
-At length 400 you there is a significant divergence between the two approaches.
+At length 400 there is a significant divergence between the two approaches.
 Hence the advice to only use the slower variant up to 100-200 items.

 ## Fast and implicit